acend/argocd-basics-training/content/en/setup/_index.md

 ## Argo CD Command line tool

-Follow the instructions on [this](https://argoproj.github.io/argo-cd/cli_installation/) page to install the oc tool on your local computer.
+Follow the instructions on [this](https://argoproj.github.io/argo-cd/cli_installation/) page to install the ArgoCD tool on your local computer.

 ## oc tool